Banner County, Nebraska: Census-designated place

 It is the only community in Banner County and the county seat; it is one of two unincorporated county seats in Nebraska.

 Politics

 Banner County voters are strongly Republican.
-In only three national elections since 1900 has the county selected the Democratic Party candidate.
-This has only strengthened in recent years, with Republicans winning over 80% of the vote in each of the past six elections, dating back to 2000.
+In only three presidential elections since 1900 has the county selected the Democratic Party candidate.
+This has only strengthened in recent years, with Republicans winning over 80% of the vote in each of the past seven elections, dating back to 2000.